 Here’s an overview of other legal online gambling options in Tennessee beyond sports betting.
 Also included are those that are not yet legal but could come to the state in the future.

 Daily Fantasy Sports

 In 2016, Tennessee became the third US state (after Virginia and Indiana) to officially authorize Daily Fantasy Sports.
 DFS enjoys a solid presence in The Volunteer State.
-Currently, there are six operators licensed to run DFS contests in Tennessee:
+Currently, there are seven operators licensed to run DFS contests in Tennessee:

 - SportsHub Technologies, Inc.